-We will not refer a client unless we believe it will work financially.
+Preble Street will not refer a client to you unless we believe the agreement will work financially.
 If we are referring a client to you, we have a plan.

 Our programs — which include Veterans Housing Services, Teen Housing Services, Health Services, and Rapid Re-Housing — provide professional support for you and your tenants.
 If you work with us, and a tenant issue arises, we can help mediate and resolve tenant issues through the professional support we provide.